A Walk of Wonder, Whimsy and Witnessing

 A psychologist and trained art therapy facilitator based in Amsterdam, living here joyfully with my husband and two young kids.

-Through all the different work I’ve done over the course of the past 9 years as a self-employed psychologist, there’s been a common thread - I love to help other bring more meaning and joy to their lives.
-And I love to use novel, creative, somewhat unexpected ways of doing so, allowing for the element of surprise and imagination to work its magic.
+Through all the different work I’ve done over the course of the past 9 years as a self-employed psychologist, there’s been a common thread - I love to help others bring more meaning and joy to their lives.
+And I love to use creative, somewhat unexpected ways of doing so, allowing for the element of playfulness and imagination to work its magic.

 I offer group workshops and individual sessions, designed to be accessible to anyone regardless of creative background.
 My approach draws on art therapy, psychology, and Acceptance & Commitment Therapy (ACT) - but in practice, whatever the form, it mostly feels like a warm, guided space to pause, explore and find answers from within.